mibzman/RedditDigest/README.md

 ## A simple tool to not browse reddit all the time

-This tool sends some number of reddit posts from given subreddits at given intervals.
+This tool collects some number of reddit posts from given subreddits at given intervals.

 *   Hottest posts every day
 *   Top weekly every week
 *   Top monthly every month

+Posts can be delivered by:
+- Email to an address
+- an API
+- RSS

 ### Getting started: